Long Running Queries in SQL Server

 Scenario

-How to Identify and Store Currently Long Running Queries in a Table?
+How to Identify and Store Currently Running Queries in a Table?

 To retrieve information about currently executing requests on a Microsoft SQL Server database, we can use several Dynamic Management Views (DMVs) to gather information about the status of the requests, sessions, and connections associated with the database.